Pieter Omtzigt: Christian Democratic Appeal

+New Social Contract

-On 10 June 2021 a 78-page memo by Omtzigt was leaked, addressed to the CDA's Spies-committee that analysed the results of the parliamentary elections of March 2021.
-Omtzigt lashed out hard at the CDA, group employees and CDA members of parliament who were not named and wrote that he was promised the leadership of the party if Hugo de Jonge would withdraw as party leader.
+On 10 June 2021, a 78-page memo by Omtzigt was leaked, addressed to the CDA's Spies-committee that analysed the results of the parliamentary elections of March 2021.
+Omtzigt lashed out hard at the CDA, group employees and CDA members of parliament (who were not named), and wrote that he was promised the leadership of the party if Hugo de Jonge would withdraw as party leader.
 After De Jonge's departure, however, the party leadership was offered to Wopke Hoekstra.
 According to Omtzigt, that was completely beyond his control.
-According to Omtzigt, political party members and members of the House of Representatives have said about him that he is a "psychopath, sick man, rabid dog, jerk, disturbed" and "unstable".
+According to Omtzigt, political party members and members of the House of Representatives have described him as a "psychopath, sick man, rabid dog, jerk, disturbed" and "unstable".
 Some of those claims were added to the memo by Omtzigt in a WhatsApp screenshot.
 Two days later, Omtzigt announced that he had left the CDA, and that he would continue as an independent member of parliament after his leave of absence.
+On 15 September 2021, Omtzigt returned to the Dutch House of Representatives as a member of a one-person parliamentary group under the name Member Omtzigt.
+In an interview with De Twentsche Courant Tubantia a week earlier, Omtzigt had indicated that he ruled out a return to the CDA.